swharden/Telem-A-Gator/README.md

     * `EPOCH` = the date of the first line of data in the file ([epoch time](https://en.wikipedia.org/wiki/Epoch_(reference_date)))
     * `even` = ?
 I can't remember.
 Evenly spaced data maybe?
 * This software uses _schemes_ to define an experiment.
-  * A scheme is like "compare the [systolic pressure and heart rate] of animals [A, B, C] against animals [D, E, F] over dates [startDate - endDate] subtracting-out a baseline date range [startDate - endDate] and shuffle the data into [15 minute] bins and report error as [standard deviation].
+  * A scheme is like "compare the average [systolic pressure and heart rate] of animals [A, B, C] at different times of the day from dates [startDate - endDate] subtracting-out a baseline date range [startDate - endDate] and shuffle the data into [15 minute] bins and report error as [standard deviation].
   * A scheme can be saved (or loaded) as an INI file.
   * An example is [scheme_default.ini](src/scheme_default.ini)
   * A scheme can be saved, then loaded and re-run at a later date.
 This is useful when new data becomes available (the only element that changes is the date range)